 Presti earned his bachelor’s degree in 2000 in communications, politics and law with a minor in psychology from Emerson College in Boston, where he was the first Rhodes Scholar nominee in school history.
 The Concord, Mass. native served as team captain of the Emerson College basketball team during both his junior and senior seasons.
 In addition, Presti earned All-Academic honors two times and was twice selected to the Great Northeast Athletic Conference All-Tournament team.

 He was honored with the Emerson College Young Alumnus Award in 2005.
 Presti has also completed Harvard University’s Continuing Education program on leadership and decision-making.

 Presti currently resides on the executive board of the Oklahoma City National Memorial & Museum and served as chairman of the Memorial’s Oklahoma Standard campaign, a movement built on the foundation of resilience, compassion, consistent acts of honor, service and kindness.

-Since 2011 Presti has impacted the lives of more than 480 students through his Forward Thinking Leadership Development Program.
+Since 2011 Presti has impacted the lives of 516 students who have gone through his Forward Thinking Leadership Development Program.
 In partnership with Oklahoma City Public Schools, the program aims to help the next generation of youth in the local community.
-Beginning in the 2019 school year, Presti will incorporate UPenn and their standard bearing resilience and optimism training for the students who are part of the Forward Thinking group.
+Starting in 2019, Presti incorporated UPenn and their standard bearing resilience and optimism training for the students who are part of the Forward Thinking group.